Microwave and Speed Oven Noises, Odors, Sparks, Smoke, or Arcing

-- If smoke is coming from the microwave, turn the unit off and turn off the circuit breaker for the unit.
+- If smoke is coming from the oven, turn the unit off and turn off the circuit breaker for the unit.

-- Leave the product off at the power supply and contact Factory Certified Service to schedule an appointment for repair.
+- Leave the product off at the electrical supply and contact Factory Certified Service to schedule an appointment for repair.

-- Wait for smoke to clear before attempting to remove food from the microwave.
+- Wait for smoke to clear before attempting to remove food from the unit.

 - If flames are present, follow the same troubleshooting.